Deltares-research/Guitares/docs/source/simple_example.rst

 In the configuration file, we define properties for the main window, and for the various UI elements that will make up our GUI.

-We not only set the size and title of the window, but also define the name of callback module, and a name of the group where GUI variables will be stored (more about this in the next section).
+We not only set the size and title of the window, but also define the name of callback module (in this case *callbacks*), and a name (*hello*) of the group where GUI variables will be stored (more about this in the next section).

 In this example, we use UI elements of two different styles: an *edit* element to enter the name and a *text* element to show the response.
 The *edit* element requires a *position*, a *variable* name, and a callback *method* that is executed when the user enters a name.
 The non-interactive *text* element in our case only requires a *position* and *variable*.